Foreign Language and Area Studies (FLAS) Fellowship

 Requirements for Application

-- Applicants seeking a FLAS award to study in Southeast Asia must have already completed or will have completed first year instruction in the language of their choice by May.
+- You must have already completed or will have completed first-year instruction in a Southeast Asia language by May

-- Graduate applicants must be accepted by the Graduate School at Northern Illinois University and must demonstrate their commitment to the study of and the need for one of the offered Southeast Asian languages as part of their total program.
+- If you are a graduate applicant, you must be accepted by the Graduate School at NIU and be able to demonstrate your commitment to the study of and the need for one of the offered Southeast Asian languages as part of your total program.

-- Undergraduate applicants must be enrolled at Northern Illinois University and must be able to discuss how the study of a Southeast Asian language fits into their academic plans.
+- If you are an undergraduate applicant, you must be enrolled at NlU and be able to discuss how the study of a Southeast Asian language fits into your academic plans.

-- Official application form (click on application forms at the top of this page)
+- Official application form, signed, (click on application forms at the top of this page)

 - Transcripts showing degree(s) granted and/or in process